UW-COSMOS/cosmos-visualizer/README.md

 npm install
 ```

-After this, a development version can be run using
+After this, a development version with hot reloading can be run on
-`parcel index.html`.
+`localhost` using `npm run-script watch`.
+A space-efficient production build can be obtained using
+`npm run-script build` and copied to the webserver (assumed right now
+to be at the sub-directory `image-tagger/`) on the server.